A very common question I get about backyard chickens is “Can chickens lay eggs without a rooster?”

 Roos can be cool guys, but they can also be huge….well, since this is a G rated backyard chickens blog, we’ll just go with “pains in the butt.”
 More often than not, roosters are the biggest pain when they are establishing their pecking order or when they are mating, which are normal things.

 A rooster’s main job is to protect his ladies.
 And sometimes, he can get a bit too possessive.
 One thing to consider is the breed of rooster as well.
 Some breeds are more docile than others.

 Well, you’ve probably read stories on Facebook of a rooster flogging his owner.
 And it’s not fun.

 I’ve even read stories of chicken mamas who have to walk into their yards carrying sticks so they have something to distract the rooster with.
 This doesn’t happen with backyard hens though.
 Read more here about how to stop rooster attacks.

-Now if you want to live your life with a flogging rooster, that’s completely up to you and your personal situation.
+Now if you want to live your life with a flogging rooster, that’s completely up to you and your personal circumstance.
 However, if you just don’t want to live that way, know that it’s completely fine to give that rooster a new home.

 No one should ever be abused by a rooster in their own backyard.